florianstijven/Browne-data-OTR/README.md

-The `OTR analyses/final-summary.Rmd` and `OTR analyses/artificial-data-summary.Rmd` files contain the code used for processing the estimated optimal treatment regimes in the original and artificial Browne data, respectively.
+The `OTR analyses/final-summary.Rmd` and `OTR analyses/artificial-data-summary.Rmd` files contain the code used for processing the estimated optimal treatment regimes in the original and the artificial Browne data, respectively.
 The html and word documents produced by these Rmarkdown files are also included under the same name.

 The `OTR analyses/MNAR-summary.Rmd` file contains the code for processing and summarizing the results of the sensitivity analysis.
 The associated html and word documents have also been included under the same name.

-The `OTR analyses/figure-main-results.R` script contains the code to produce Figure 2 and Web Figure 3.
+The `OTR analyses/figure-main-results.R` script contains the code to produce Figure 3 and Web Figure 2.
 This script uses the `OTR analyses/pooled_inference_aggregated_rules_tbl.rds` and `OTR analyses/pooled_inference_aggregated_rules_tbl_artificial.rds` data files to generate the figures.
-These latter two data files - which contain inferential results for the aggregated regimes - are produced by `OTR analyses/final-summary.Rmd` and `OTR analyses/artifical-data-summary.Rmd`, respectively.
+These latter two data files---which contain inferential results for the aggregated regimes---are produced by `OTR analyses/final-summary.Rmd` and `OTR analyses/artifical-data-summary.Rmd`, respectively.

 While the Rmarkdown files produce independent reports in html and word format, they also contain code